Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Methods

 \subsection{Effective resistance}

-One of the sparsification methods with which we compare the proposed semi-metric distortion sparsification is the removal of connections following the effective resistance edge ranking~\cite{mercier2022effective}.
+One of the sparsification methods with which we compare the proposed \rev{SMDS} is the removal of connections following the effective resistance edge ranking~\cite{mercier2022effective}.
 The effective resistance between two nodes $i$ and $j$ denoted by $R^e_{ij}$ captures their global exchange of information through all the different paths connecting them in the network.
 Mathematically, one computes the effective resistance by:

 where $L^\dagger$ represents the Moore-Penrose inverse of the Laplacian matrix of the network and $\vec{e}$ the elements of the canonical basis.
 The effective resistance has proven to remove connections while preserving spreading SIR dynamics.
 Specifically, one can define the probability of keeping the edge connecting nodes $i$ and $j$, $p^{R}_{ij}$, as~\cite{mercier2022effective}